Hardik-Pratap-Gohil/Virtual-Try-On-Closet/Week3/README.md

 # Introduction to GAN
 After having your concepts of Neural Networks and OpenCV clear, now it's the time to explore the realm of **Generative Adversarial Network (GAN)**.
 First published in 2014 by Ian Goodfellow and his colleagues, GAN has revolutionized the domain the image generation and sequence predection.
 The [introductory paper on GAN](https://arxiv.org/pdf/1406.2661) unravels the math behind the fundamental GAN architecture and gives great insights on how actually GAN manages to generate images so magically.

+# Hands-on GAN assignment
+Now we will build a GAN model using Convolutional Neural Networks in Pytorch.
+In the assignment, we have followed the architecture mentioned in the [DCGAN paper](https://arxiv.org/pdf/1511.06434) ( Deep Convolutional Generative Adversarial Netowork).
+Go through the paper and for clarity and attempt the assignment without any aid (Hints provided for each block of code).
+This will help in understanding the paper and its architecture better.